triton-inference-server/python_backend/src/resources/platform_handlers/pytorch_libtorch/README.md

 with the PyTorch dependency may be used.

 Following are few known limitations of this feature:
-- GPU execution is not yet supported.
+- List of requests received in model [`execute`](../../../../README.md#execute) function are not ran in a single batch but one after the other.
-- List of requests received in model [`execute`](../../../../README.md#execute) function are not yet ran in a single batch but one after the other.
+- Serving of arbitrary function(s) in the `model.py` file is not supported.